Froren/realtorca/README.md

 `realtor.buildUrl` - returns a URL with the query string constructed from the specified options.

+`realtor.optionsFromUrl` - returns options from a URL from realtor.ca (from the map view)

 *^ Note: The website link from `buildUrl` only allows specific price quantities.
 Any inconsistent `PriceMin` and `PriceMax` values will be rounded up to the next price level.
 Read the source for clarification.*

 #### Usage